-Matrix 2: Patient atten dance (pre-treatment) Domain in the patient journey Potential risk status and likelihood ABC based risk mitigation measures Patient attendance Pre-treatment preparation Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) Potential impact: Managing the arrival stage of the patient journey will affect patient and staff safety and the ability to access services.
-Likelihood of impact: Possible Severity: Major General mitigation measures (ABC approach) B - Patients should have already undertaken a COVID-19 risk assessment before attending which should comprise a medical history, COVID-19 screening.
-This needs to updated and confirmed on arrival.
-It should be noted that many patients with a normal temperature (asymptomatic) may still be infectious.
+Matrix 2: Patient attendance (pre-treatment) Domain in the patient journey Potential risk status and likelihood ABC based risk mitigation measures Patient attendance Pre-treatment preparation Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) also give consideration to local measures and local risk levels Potential impact: Managing the arrival stage of the patient journey will affect patient and staff safety and the ability to access services.
+Likelihood of impact: Possible Severity: Major General mitigation measures (ABC approach) B - Patients should have already undertaken a COVID-19 risk assessment before attending including a medical history.
+This needs to be updated and confirmed on arrival.
+It should be noted that many patients with a normal temperature (asymptomatic) may still be potentially infectious.
 There is some doubt as to the reliability of non-touch infra-red scanning thermometers.
 Some patients with dental infections may present with a high temperature and thus be denied treatment.
 We advise to use temperature checks based on a risk assessment on a case-by-case basis.
-Patients' personal items/valuables should be stored safely outside clinical areas and cross contamination avoided by thorough decontamination processes.
-Door handles and other surfaces and items that have been touched by patients/staff should also be cleaned.
-Specific mitigating measures in the context of COVID-19 alert levels COVID-19 alert level 4-5 At higher alert levels each practice should address the need for specific measures, such as Perspex screens and social distancing measures.
-COVID-19 alert level 3 At higher alert levels each practice should address the need for specific measures, such as Perspex screens and social distancing measures.
+Patients' should be discouraged from bringing personal items/valuables into the surgery.
+It may be impractical to clean all door handles and other surfaces and items that have been touched by patients/staff, and the importance of hand hygiene is therefore critical.
+Specific mitigating measures in the context of COVID-19 alert levels also give consideration to local COVID-19 alert level 4-5 At higher alert levels each practice should address the need for specific measures, such as Perspex screens and social distancing measures. measures and local risk levels COVID-19 alert level 3 At higher alert levels each practice should address the need for specific measures, such as Perspex screens and social distancing measures.
 COVID-19 alert level 1-2 At low alert levels each practice should reassess the need for specific measures, such as Perspex screens and social distancing measures.